 The highly regulated area of trust accounting is one of the most important compliance areas for law firms and also where the most violations occur.
 There are many detailed rules and requirements surrounding these accounts, so law firms need to be thinking about their proper management as if an audit was taking place tomorrow.

-To stay fully compliant, utilize tools which not only prevent you from mishandling trust accounting funds, but also make it easy to produce the necessary reports for an audit.
+To stay fully compliant, utilize tools that not only prevent you from mishandling trust accounting funds but also make it easy to produce the necessary reports for an audit.
 Legal-specific practice management tools come with built-in safeguards to block you from committing common trust accounting mistakes.
 They also provide ways to create required trust accounting reports with the click of a button, such as three-way reconciliations.

 Law firms are constantly entrusted with personal, privileged information from their clients as part of their role.
 Protecting this data is a critical requirement and firms should take adequate steps to be able to show a good faith effort was made to protect this information in the event a breach occurs.